Master of Science in Nursing

-We offer admission into the program once a year and work with our students to provide a Plan of Study that allows for timely graduation and achievement of their goals.
+We offer admission into the program three times a year and work with our students to provide a plan of study that allows for timely graduation and achievement of their goals.

 The MSN and Post MSN online programs are limited to working with certain states in the U.S. only.
 Moving into a state not recognized by the graduate nursing program will lead to inability to continue in MSN coursework.
 The exception to this is active military status.